 Adams is also fine, although she lacks the crutch of humorous respite from which Cooper and Lawrence both benefit.
 Through no fault of her own, her scenes tend to be more dramatic than funny.
 This does not work to her advantage in what is a mostly emotionless film.
 The supporting cast also stands tall beside the leads; a particularly amusing dynamic blossoms between Richie and his boss, Stoddard (Louis C.K.), and remains one of the standout storylines in the movie.

 The problem with the characters in American Hustle doesn’t lie in its direction, either.
 David O. Russell uses clever camera work to keep the film moving and under his hand his star team from Silver Linings Playbook all give fantastic repeat performances.
 Still, his guidance doesn’t solve every problem.
 The film lacks focus.
-The main character appears to be Irving, confirmed by the opening and closing scenes, but Russell jump between narrative threads so much it becomes difficult to track or care about the central premise.
+The main character appears to be Irving, confirmed by the opening and closing scenes, but Russell jumps between narrative threads so much it becomes difficult to track or care about the central premise.
 The story isn’t complicated per se, but it convolutes itself with one too many disparate character moments.

 The blame for the mostly two-dimensional ensemble, it turns out, lies with the script.
 Eric Singer co-wrote the film with Russell and neither of them can keep the film on track.
 Their weak characterizations lead to a hodgepodge of events I never cared about.
 I was uninterested in whether Irving or Sydney would get away with their crimes.
 Even though Irving did eventually earn my sympathy, I was mostly nonplussed with his conman antics.
 In fact, I just generally didn’t care about anyone: not Richie’s desperate pull for the top of the bureaucratic ladder, nor Rosalyn’s spousal troubles with Irving.